deltamodders/deltamod-example-mod/README.md

 ```
 This is an example on how a `_deltamodInfo.json` should be structured.
 Deltamod checks the file is valid before loading the mod.

-### DELTAHUB-specific fields
+# DELTAHUB-specific fields
-Starting with Deltamod <i>1.2</i>, the format will be also implemented in DELTAHUB.
-To accomodate DELTAHUB's needed files, some new fields are required specifically for DELTAHUB.<br /><br />
+Starting with Deltamod <i>1.2</i>, this mod format will be also implemented in [**DELTAHUB**](https://gamebanana.com/tools/20615).<br /><br /> As part of our deal to merge formats, we've added new fields needed for **DELTAHUB** to function.
+While Deltamod does not require these strictly, it is reccomended to add them, even if you don't want to make your mod compatible with DELTAHUB.<br /><br />
-The `url`, `tags` and `deltaruneTargetVersion` are new fields introduced by the standard merge with DELTAHUB, and are needed for your mod to function with DELTAHUB properly.
-Deltamod does not require them since they will get filled out if missing, however we suggest you add them to also add support with <b>DELTAHUB</b>.
+You will need to add the `url`, `tags` and `deltaruneTargetVersion` fields.
+- The `url` field is just a link to your mod page.
+- The `tags` field is an array of tags that describe your mod.
+Please try to use generic ones as to make searching by tagging easier.
+(Music, Sprites, ecc.)
+- The `deltaruneTargetVersion` is the DELTARUNE version needed by your mod.
+Deltamod does not perform checks on target version, but instead uses `neededFiles`.

 ### `packageID`
 Starting with Deltamod <i>1.2</i>, all Deltamod mods should have an unique `packageID`.<br /><br />